UCUCDUH/pols_501_wi16/web/stories/index.md

 ## Data analysis project paper

 Every student in this class will execute their own statistical data analysis of a research question.
-The results of this analysis will be presented as a paper due at the end of the course [schedule](/schedule/#finals-period).
+The results of this analysis will be presented as a paper due at the end of the course.
+See the [schedule](/schedule/#finals-period) for the due date.

 The purpose of this paper is for the students to apply the quantitative methods used in this course to the real-world research problems that they will encounter in their research careers.
 However, due to the limited time in this course, it is not necessary for this paper to address an important research problem or a novel contribution to the literature.